-Through the years, the Authentic Real Estate Team has helped countless foreign buyers purchase property here in Orlando.
+Through the years, the Orlando Homes For Sale has helped countless foreign buyers purchase property here in Orlando.
 One of the biggest decisions our foreign clients face when making their purchase is whether to take titleship in their own name or under a company name (usually an LLC).
 Each of these options presents its own advantages and disadvantages with which, in light of such a high-stakes transaction, it’s important to familiarize yourself.
 Here’s a breakdown of these two routes to titleship:

 TITLESHIP UNDER YOUR NAME VS A COMPANY – Holding as an LLC